Letztes Update: 01. Juni 2025

 Antwort der Redaktion

 OLED stands for Organic Light Emitting Diode.
-In OLED screens, each pixel emits its own light.
-This means that when a pixel is off, it is completely black.
-This technology allows for perfect black levels and a high contrast ratio, making images look vivid and lifelike.
+In OLED displays, each pixel emits its own light.
+This means that when a pixel is turned off, it is completely black, allowing for perfect black levels and an infinite contrast ratio.
+OLED screens are known for their vibrant colors and excellent viewing angles.

 QLED stands for Quantum Dot Light Emitting Diode.
-QLED screens use a backlight, usually LED, and a layer of quantum dots to enhance brightness and color.
-This technology is known for producing bright images and a wide color spectrum, which is great for well-lit rooms.
+Unlike OLED, QLED displays use a backlight, typically LED, and a layer of quantum dots to enhance color and brightness.
+This technology is known for its bright and vivid images, making it ideal for well-lit rooms.

-The choice between OLED vs QLED depends on your specific needs.
-If you prioritize deep blacks and a high contrast ratio, OLED might be the better choice.
-If you need a bright screen for a well-lit room, QLED could be the way to go.
-Consider your viewing habits and room conditions before making a decision.
+The choice between OLED vs QLED depends largely on your viewing environment and personal preferences.
+If you prioritize deep blacks and a wide viewing angle, OLED might be the better choice.
+However, if you need a bright display for a sunlit room, QLED could be more suitable.

 Last updated 3 mins ago